Moving to Micoud, Saint Lucia

 If you are thinking about moving to Micoud, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Micoud can vary greatly depending on the type and size of the property.
 However, generally, it is considered to be moderately priced compared to other regions in Saint Lucia.
 For a standard three-bedroom house, the cost can range from affordable to moderately expensive.
-It's recommended to check real estate listings for the most current and accurate prices," remarked one expat in Micoud, Saint Lucia.
+It's recommended to check real estate listings for the most current and accurate prices," commented one expat who made the move to Micoud.

 Should I buy or rent a home in Micoud?